akasenomm/intern-decision-engine-frontend/README.md

 ## Functionality
 The InBank Frontend application provides a form for submitting loan applications.
 The form consists of two sliders for selecting the loan amount and loan period, and a text field for entering the national ID number.
+It has a dropdown menu to select country.
 The application communicates with the backend API to calculate the approved loan amount and loan period, which are displayed to the user.